I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Jerry as Daphne in an iconic tango scene with her rich fiancé.

-Reportedly, Billy Wilder held a frame in his office saying “What Would Lubitsch Do”, honoring his mentor.
-Wilder’s characters are both speaking and doing things needed for their development since he believed that nothing should get in the way of a good story.
+Reportedly, Billy Wilder kept a framed sign in his office saying “How would Lubitsch do it?”, honoring his mentor.
+Wilder’s characters speak and do what is needed for their development since he believed that nothing should get in the way of a good story.

 Sugar: Water polo?
 Isn’t that terribly dangerous?